dreamfactorysoftware/platform-wiki/technical-documentation/API-Events-overview.md

 # Events

 Once a DSP (the **server**) is up and running, it throws a variety of events.
 These events can be listened for, and acted upon; on the server or the client; in real-time or via HTTP POST.
+We tried to make it as flexible and light-weight as possible.

+> We leveraged the [Symfony EventDispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) component as our dispatching mechanism.
+Not only is this a tried and true event dispatching component, it is used by many of the other projects in the ecosystem.
+This makes the server less coupled and makes integration with other packages less work.

 The server also supplies an **event** service which provides complete event/listener management via REST.
 The **event** service also works in tandem with the [**script**] [system-script-service] service to run any [server-side scripts] [server-side-scripting] that have been enabled.